ZukhriddinMirzajanov/Assignment-test.-Intern-Full-stack-Developer.-Worldsensing/README.md

-System for processing data from multiple sensors source code
+Source code of System for processing data from multiple sensors
 =============================

 ## General info